How To Add An Admin User To The WordPress Database Via MySQL

 Three Ways to Access Your WordPress Database

 The steps below use phpMyAdmin, which is available through most hosting control panels (cPanel, Plesk, Kinsta, WP Engine).
-If phpMyAdmin is not available on your host, you have two alternatives:
+If phpMyAdmin is not available on your host, you have three alternatives:

 If none of these apply, continue with the phpMyAdmin method in the steps below.